Future-Fund-Ventures/docs.futurefund.ventures/protocol/index-controller.md

 # Index Pool Controller

 The index pool controller is a contract which tracks token values and sets portfolio targets using an adjusted capitalization-weighted formula.
-The NDX governance dao has the ability to create and manage token categories on the controller, which are baskets of assets with some arbitrary commonality.
+The FFV governance dao has the ability to create and manage token categories on the controller, which are baskets of assets with some arbitrary commonality.

 ## Category Token Selection